fts4vmc/FTS4VMC/README.md

 You can now use FTS4VMC by visiting http://localhost:5000 with a web browser.

-## Docker ##
+### Docker ###

-An alternative deployment method is building the Docker image or using the compiled one from Docker hub, this option works for all operative systems supported by Docker.
+An alternative deployment method is building the Docker image or using the compiled one from Docker hub, this option works for all operative systems supported by Docker and it is easier to set up.

 For Windows and Mac is required [Docker Desktop](https://www.docker.com/products/docker-desktop), for Linux it can be installed through the packet manager of your distribution or by building manually the program.

-### Building the docker image ###
+#### Building the docker image ####

 From root of the repository execute the following command: